How do I apply to Washington and Lee School of Law as a transfer student for the J.D. program?

 Credit Evaluation.
 This assessment is NOT conducted by the admissions office.
 We cannot provide you with an assessment of the amount of credit you will receive for your prior coursework until you've been admitted AND confirmed your intention to enroll at W&L Law.
 As a general rule, no student will receive more than 28 hours of transfer credit.

-Once you've paid your deposit and confirmed that you will be attending W&L Law, a statement of your prior coursework will be prepared by our Assistant Registrar, Law Records and passed along to a Dean for review and assessment.
-At the conclusion of this assessment, you will receive a letter identifying which W&L degree requirements you've fulfilled, those that need to be fulfilled, and the number of transfer credits awarded.
+Once you have paid your deposit and confirmed that you will be attending W&L Law, a statement of your prior coursework will be prepared by our Associate Dean for Academics with consultation from the Director of Law Records.
+At the conclusion of this assessment, you will receive a letter identifying which W&L degree requirements you have fulfilled, those that need to be fulfilled, and the number of transfer credits awarded.
 This letter is typically mailed within a few weeks of your confirmation letter.
 Although we make every effort to conduct this review in as expeditious a manner as possible, we sincerely appreciate your patience as we conduct this evaluation.

 Our first year is slightly different from the 1L curriculum of many law schools.
 Our 1L curriculum is detailed in the Law School Catalog, located here.
 It is quite common for transfers not to have taken one or more of these classes during their first year of law school.
 For more information about Academics at W&L Law, please consult the following links: